 Composition of advisory committee

-Jan Jaap de Graeff, chair of the Council on the Environment and Infrastructure
+Jan Jaap de Graeff, chair of the Council on the Environment and Infrastructure and committee chair

 Ingrid Odegard, junior Council member

 Fred van Beuningen (Director of Clean Tech Delta)

 Hans Stegeman (Head of Research & Investment Strategy at Triodos Investment Management)

 For more information or to respond, please contact Luc Boot, projectleader, e-mail firstname.lastname@example.org